RePo: Resilient Model-Based Reinforcement Learning by Regularizing Posterior Predictability: Related Work

-\textbf{Representation Learning for Control.} There are a plethora of techniques for pretraining visual representations using unsupervised learning objectives ~\cite{nair22r3m, cortexfair, laskin20curl, lesort18srl, radosavovic22mae, stooke21decoupling, sermanet18tcn, ghosh19arc}.
-While these can be effective on fixed domains, they do not take tasks into account.
-Task-relevant representations tailored to the RL setting use the reward function to guide representation learning, in pursuit of \emph{value-equivalence} (e.g. via bisimulation)~\cite{zhang2021learning, ferns14bisim, zhang20invariantcausal, gelada2019deep, subramanian22ais, Hansen2022tdmpc}.
-As we discuss in Section~\ref{sec:method_rep}, these approaches may preserve value equivalence, but do little to explicitly counteract spurious variations; \algname, by contrast, is designed for precisely this purpose.
-Further work attempts to disentangle task-relevant and task-irrelevant parts of the MDP.
-A more theoretical line of work \cite{efroni2022provably,efroni2022sample} obtains provable guarantees for representation learning with spurious distractors - parts of the state space whose evolution is independent of the agent's actions (i.e. uncontrollable).
-Wang et. al \cite{wang2022denoisedmdps} introduce a more granular decomposition of the MDP a across the task-relevance and controllability axes.
-Our work, in contrast, does not impose a specific form on the spurious various variations.
+\textbf{Representation Learning for Control.} There is a plethora of techniques for pretraining visual representations using unsupervised learning objectives ~\cite{nair22r3m, cortexfair, laskin20curl, lesort18srl, radosavovic22mae, stooke21decoupling, sermanet18tcn, ghosh19arc}.
+While these can be effective on certain domains, they do not take downstream tasks into account.
+Task-relevant representation learning for RL uses the reward function to guide representation learning, typically in pursuit of \emph{value-equivalence} (e.g. via bisimulation)~\cite{zhang2021learning, ferns14bisim, zhang20invariantcausal, gelada2019deep, subramanian22ais, Hansen2022tdmpc}.
+However, these approaches do little to explicitly counteract spurious variations.
+Our work aligns with a line of work that disentangles task-relevant and task-irrelevant components of the MDP. \cite{efroni2022provably,efroni2022sample} obtain provable guarantees for representation learning with exogeneous distractors - parts of the state space whose dynamics is independent of the agent's actions. \cite{wang2022denoisedmdps} introduces a more granular decomposition of the MDP across the task relevance and controllability axes.
+Our work, in contrast, does not impose a specific form on the spurious variations.